tale-toul/Harbor/terraform/Readme.md

 https://www.terraform.io

+The harbor project will be deployed in its own AWS based infrastructure.

 All the resources created for this project that support tags, will have the tag Project="harbor" to make them easily identifiable.